12 Best Dumbbell Oblique Exercises for a Stronger Core

 3. Hold a dumbbell in your top hand and position it against your thigh.

-4. Maintaining a stable core and engaged glutes, slowly lower your left hip, lightly tapping it on the floor.
+4. With a stable core and engaged glutes, slowly lower your left hip and lightly tap it on the floor.

 5. Return to the side plank position by raising your left hip back to the starting position.